EB corbos Linux SDK

 • base_tarball (boot/initrd) [default: None ]: A base chroot environment for generating the boot artifacts and for the initrd.img.
 If no base chroot environment is given, a minimal busybox based environment will be used.

 • packages (boot/initrd/root/config) [default: None ]: A list of packages.
-For the root generator, these packages are installed in the base deboostrap environment.
-For the initrd generator, these packages will be downloaded and extracted to get the kernel modules.
+For the root generator, these packages are installed in the base debootstrap environment.
+For the initrd generator, these packages will be downloaded, extracted and integrated into the resulting initrd.img.
 For the boot generator, these packages will be downloaded and extracted to get the kernel binary.

 • tar (boot) [default: True ]: Flag for packing the boot artifacts as a tarball.
 If embdgen is used to write the artifacts to an image, this will preserve the owner and mode of the artifacts.